jpsank/engl353/README.md

 ![Screenshot of Lyrics Folder](screenshots/lyrics_folder.png)

 ## Methodology

+### Attempt 1: Data Preprocessing and Predicting Rapper Locations from BERT Embeddings
 1. Download the dataset from Kaggle, clean the text data, and compile all lyrics into a single JSON file `lyrics.json`.
 2. Assign each rapper to a city based on their birthplace or where they started their career.
 I prompted ChatGPT to do this for me, then manually corrected the results and put them in a JSON file `cities.json`.
 3. Geolocate cities to get their latitude and longitude coordinates.
 I used the `geopy` library to do this and saved the results in a JSON file `city_coords.json`.